chamaeleonidae/api/docs/concepts/normalization.md

 ## Data and Data types

 All of the data sent to Chameleon is cleaned before storage in the Database.
-We translate JSON and/or String input into **real data** for the purpose of storage
+We translate JSON and/or String inputs into *real data* for the purpose of storage.

 ### Timestamps and Dates

-We try to recognize as many types of dates as possible to provide rich filtering based on date ranges etc.
+We try to recognize as many types of dates as possible to provide rich filtering based on date ranges.

 - `"2029-08-21T02:46:46Z"` => `Tue, 21 Aug 2029 02:46:46 UTC +00:00`
 - `"2029-08-21 02:46:46"` => `Tue, 21 Aug 2029 02:46:46 UTC +00:00`